 " Long Shot " felt a little unfinished, as if somebody wasn't willing to go all out because they didn't know if Major Crimes would be picked up.
-It wasn't a bad episode, or even sub-par, I just wanted more from one of my new favorites before I more
+It wasn't a bad episode, or even sub-par, I just wanted more from one of my new favorites before I was force more

 Well, it finally happened.
 On the final episode, “Long Shot,” of the somewhat abbreviated first season of “The Closer”-spin-off “ Major Crimes ,” everything finally clicked, much like a shell into the suspect’s sniper rifle.
 With each subsequent episode o more

 Shoot.
 I had a bad feeling about Daniel Dunn and his fiance and the situation certainly reared its ugly head in " Cheaters Never Prosper ."
 Sharon was spot on in her assessment of his nasty behavior.
-Being "late" by even one hour when your mom more
+Being "late" by even one hour when your mom dropped y more

 Well, it figures.
 Just as Mary McDonnell’s hard-edged, snub-nosed character on “ Major Crimes ” was really was starting to grow on me, the season has almost drawn to a close.
 With the penultimate episode “Cheaters Never Prosper,” things finally clicked fo more

 " Dismissed With Prejudice " marks the first time I haven't felt Major Crimes took their new dynamic and knocked it out of the park.
-It's a shame, really, because it was Tao's turn in the spotlight and it didn't turn out at all like I was expecting. more
+It's a shame, really, because it was Tao's turn in the spotlight and it didn't turn out at all like I was expecting.
+So, more

 Hey, Major Crimes fans.
 Carissa's on vacation, so I'm filling in for her this week.
 Everyone wave to Carissa!